Back to Top

 HEA Enrolment and Graduation Data Overview

-The HEA Graduate data contains a record for each individual graduation and enrolment at Irish Higher Education Institutions.
+The HEA Graduate data provides details on annual enrolments and graduations at publicly funded Higher Education institutions in Ireland.
 Details include the name of the course, the NFQ (National Framework Qualification) level, the degree class, and the field of study (broad, narrow and detailed fields as classified using the ISCED framework).
-Details on the graduates themselves include age, sex, nationality and the county in which they lived at the time of enrolment.
-The HEA also provide an enrolment data set that provides data on learners for each year that they continue their studies in a particular course.
+Details on the graduates themselves include age, sex, nationality and their home county in which they lived at the time of enrolment.
+The enrolment data provides details on learners for each year that they are enrolled in a particular course.
 Higher Education covers NFQ levels from 6 to 10.

 QQI Data Overview

 It should be noted that the QQI dataset records awards only, and not enrolment.
-Therefore, the starting date of a course is not known, and learners who do not complete a course are not recorded (though enrolment may be captured elsewhere, for example in PLSS).
+Therefore, the starting date of a course is not known, and learners who do not complete a course are not recorded (though enrolment may be captured elsewhere, for example in the SOLAS PLSS database).
 This presents drawbacks from the perspective of the ELD, which aims to chart the pathways of learners through education.
-For the purposes of outcomes analysis, a learner is assumed to be active in further education in the year that they received an award from QQI, as well as in the year immediately before.
+For the purposes of outcomes analysis, a learner is assumed to be active in further education in the year that they received an award from QQI, and in the year immediately before.

 Classification of Fields of Study

 Fields of study are classified according to the International Standard Classification of Education (ISCED), which is the UNESCO classification system for education and training.
 This classification system identifies broad, narrow and detailed fields of study.
-The framework was adjusted in 2012 and includes two new broad codes.
-The ELD primarily uses these new broad ISCED fields, and on occasion reference is made to narrow or detailed fields of study where behaviour in a specific field is disproportionately affecting behaviour of the broad field.
+The framework was revised in 2012 and includes two new broad codes.

-The graduation and enrolment dataset provided by the HEA use the old ISCED coding for the years up to and including 2012.
-The mapping between these codes and the new broad ISCED codes (as used in this report), as well as the narrow fields within these broad fields, are shown below.
-The vast majority of courses could be simply mapped to a new equivalent broad ISCED field.
-A few more complex mapping conditions are outlined below:
+The graduation and enrolment datasets provided by the HEA use the old ISCED coding for the years up to and including 2012.
+The ELD uses the new, post-2013, ISCED classification.
+The mapping for the narrow and broad ISCED codes are shown below.
+The vast majority of courses could be simply mapped to a new equivalent ISCED field.
+Some more complex mapping conditions are outlined below:

 ELD Figure 1.
 Mapping between old and new ISCED field of study codes

-Graduations from the broad field known as General/Generic Programmes are excluded from the project on Higher Education Outcomes.
-The majority of graduates from these courses are mature, and an examination of course names in this category reveals that the majority of courses appear to be aimed at individuals who are seeking to return to education as mature students.
+Graduations from the broad field known as General/Generic Programmes are excluded from the Higher Education Outcomes releases.
+Most graduates from these courses are mature, and an examination of course titles in this category reveals that the majority of courses appear to be aimed at individuals who are seeking to return to education as mature students.

 Higher Education Degree Classes